Frequently Asked Questions

 1: Maximum number of hours that people will have to spend travelling between venues during the FIFA World Cup Qatar 2022™, allowing fans, media, officials and delegates to watch more than one match in a single day while staying in the same accommodation throughout the tournament.

-8: Number of stadiums announced by the SC to-date.
+8: Number of stadiums used during the FIFA World Cup Qatar 2022™.
 Khalifa International Stadium, the first FIFA World Cup Qatar 2022™ ready venue, was launched in May 2017.
 Al Janoub Stadium, the first FIFA World Cup Qatar 2022™ host venue to be built from scratch was inaugurated in May 2019.
-Main contractor works on all other venues will be completed by 2020.
+Education City Stadium was launched digitally in June 2020.
+Main contractor works on all other venues will be completed by 2021.

 15-24°C: Average low and high temperatures during November and December in Qatar.